Cogmasters/concord/README.md

-# Orca: a C bot framework
+# Orca: a bot framework

-Orca is a bot framework that is designed with minimum dependencies to make bot deployment deadly simple.
+## Design

 The primary design goals are:

+- easy to use for the end users: we use multi-threading and synchronous IO to support concurrency so you only need to focus on the logic.
+We carefully craft the library to use computing resources efficiently so performance should never be an issue.

 - easy to reason about the code: we use the most native data structures, the simplest algorithms, and intuitive interfaces.